This article is about the proper camera settings ON the camera in order to work well with BI.

 A key frame ratio >0.5, ideally 1.0 leads to a healthy video stream that delivers a good user experience.
 BI will tell you the key frame ratio.
 In this example, all the camera key frame ratios = 0.1

 Rule of thumb: Make sure the key frame (i-frame) interval on your camera equals the FPS for the camera.
 This will deliver a key frame ratio equal to 1.0.
-The only reason you would consider increasing the interval is if network bandwidth is becoming an issue.

 - Camera fps = 30. key frame interval = 30 (1.0 fps).
 Can consider key frame interval as high as = 60 (0.5 fps)